MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 ## Drag-N-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.
-The files in *overleaf-drag-n-drop.zip* have been configured for running on Overleaf.
+The files in *overleaf-drag-n-drop.zip* have been configured to run on Overleaf.

 1. Download the zip file: Modular-Annotated-Bibliography-BibTeX-Overleaf.zip.
 2. Upload this zip file into a new project on Overleaf.